 The Artist Arrives

-When a friendly couple checked in and immediately gravitated towards our carved fish sculpture, I naturally started chatting with them about the amazing artistry exhibited by the display.
-"Well, this is Charlie himself - he did the fish!" proudly announced his wife!
+A friendly couple checked in midafternoon and immediately gravitated towards our carved fish sculpture.
+I naturally started chatting with them about the amazing artistry exhibited by the display.
+"Well, this is Charlie himself - he did the fish!," proudly announced his wife.

 Charlie Dutter, artist behind the freshwater fish sculpture in our lobby,

-I was delighted to meet the artist - a bit starstruck, in fact - having joined the Museum after he had already donated his work to our collection.
-Charlie thanked us for helping us clear a space in his garage (where the sculpture had previously sat before our care), obliged me with a photo, and he and his wife were on their way as inconspicuously as they arrived.
+I was delighted to meet the artist - a bit starstruck, in fact - having joined the Museum already after he had donated his work to our collection.
+Charlie thanked us for helping him clear a space in his garage (where the sculpture had previously sat before our care), obliged me with a photo, and then the two were on their way as inconspicuously as they arrived.

 "Front desk work always has a little reward," I thought.